cockroachlabs/roach-data/README.md

 - Hypermedia API via Spring HATEOAS and HAL media type
 - Simple HTTP client invoking commands

 The most documented demo is the JDBC version.
-It also includes an extra aspect for setting transaction attributes including time travel / follower reads.
+It includes an extra aspect for setting transaction attributes such as time travel / follower reads.

 ## Prerequisites